 - Other dimensions.

 Curriculum: Given the broad scope of the project, research projects may be either applied or theoretical in nature.
 Postgraduate degrees usually consist of a combination of thesis and coursework modules to be chosen in consultation with your supervisor.
 There are also opportunities for fieldwork, community engagement, conference attendance, as well as teaching and tutoring to develop your academic profile.
 The academic year starts in January.

 Once you have successfully registered as a student at Rhodes, please send an email to Mark de Vos (m dot devos AT ru dot ac dot za) and Kristin van der Merwe (k dot vandermerwe AT ru dot ac dot za) containing your name and contact details, an initial title of your research project/dissertation and a short outline or proposal of what you envisage your research to be.
-The proposal/outline should be one page of text (A4 or Letter, 12-point, single spaced, Times New Roman with normal margins) and, if necessary, a further page for references, data, notes etc. The proposal should not exceed full pages excluding the data/reference page.
+The proposal/outline should be at least two full pages of text (A4 or Letter, 12-point, single spaced, Times New Roman with normal margins) and, if necessary, a further page for references, data, notes etc. The proposal should not exceed full pages excluding the data/reference page.
 Note that this is simply an initial outline and that your research topic may change substantially over time as you develop as a postgraduate student.
 The proposal should include at least the following sections: (a) how the proposed project falls into the defined research area/s (b) how it relates to previous research in the field (c) why you are a suitable candidate. (d) The kind of funding you have avaiable to you and the kind of funding you require.
 A methodology is not required at this stage.

 A: More information about the Department can be found at: (http://www.ru.ac.za/englishlanguageandlinguistics/postgraduates/)

 A: More information about studying at Rhodes University can be found at: